raweru/modelling-airbnbs-property-listing-dataset-/README.md

 Best Metrics: {'train': {'RMSE_loss': 82.37518584891541, 'R_squared': 0.4945861190742612, 'inference_latency': 0.00013928290071158573}, 'va290071158573}, 'val': {'RMSE_loss': 69.244868516922, 'R_squared': 0.4258490691013298, 'inference_latency': 0.000143613815{'RMSE_loss': 86.33076172}, 'test': {'RMSE_loss': 86.39434063434601, 'R_squared': 0.3407769412524374, 'inference_latency': 0.0001447854503508537}}

 ![Tensorboard](nn.jpg)

+## Milestone 7: Reuse the framework for another use-case with the Airbnb data

+Our final task was to reuse the classification shallow algorithms and repurpose the neural net but for a classification problem, using the 'bedrooms' column as the label.

+Shallow algorithms inside classification.py could easily be reused just by replacing the 'label' keyword argument when loading the dataset.

+Neural net needed some tweaking to get it do classification instead of regression:

+- Loss function needed changing to **nn.CrossEntropyLoss**.
+- Evaluation metrics needed changing to accuracy, precision, recall, and F1-score.

+Classification neural net code was saved into **neural_net_class.py**.